chili-chips-ba/openPCIE/5.sim/README.md

 uint32_t ReadRamWord   (const uint64_t addr, const int little_endian, const uint32_t node);
 ```

 Note that, as C functions, there are no default parameters and the <tt>little_endian</tt> and <tt>node</tt> arguments must be passed in, even though they are constant.
 The <tt>little_endian</tt> argument is non-zero for little endian and zero for big endian.
-The <tt>node</tt> argument is **not** the same as for VProc, but allows multiple separate memory spaces to be modelled, just as for VProc multiple virtual processor instantiations.
+The <tt>node</tt> argument is **not** the same as for _VProc_, but allows multiple separate memory spaces to be modelled, just as for _VProc_ multiple virtual processor instantiations.
 For _openpcie2-rc_, this is always 0.
-All instantiated <tt>mem_model</tt> components in the HDL have (through the DPI) access to the same memory space model as the API, and so data can be exchanged from the simulation and the running code, such as the RISC-V programs over the IMEM write interface.
+All instantiated <tt>mem_model</tt> components in the HDL have (through the DPI) access to the same memory space model as the API, and so data can be exchanged from the simulation and the running code, such as the RISC-V programs.

 Compiling co-designed application code, either compiled for the native host machine, or to run on the <tt>rv32</tt> RISC-V ISS will need further layers on top of these APIs, which will be virtualised away by that point ([see the sections below](#co-simulation-hal)).
-The diagram below summarises the software layers that make up a program running on the VProc HDL component.
-The "native test code" use case, shown at the top left, is for the case just described above  that use the APIs directly.
+The diagram below summarises the software layers that make up a program running on the _VProc_ HDL component.
+The "native test code" use case, shown at the top left, is for the case just described above  that use the APIs directly, though they optional can use the HAL.

 <p align="center">
 <img src="images/soc_cpu_vproc_stack.png" width=800>